businessman888/Preseview/replit.md

 - [x] All features tested and working

 ## Current Features
+- **Unified Account System**: All users create a single account type, with option to upgrade to creator within the platform
+- **Creator Upgrade Flow**: Users can become creators through a dedicated page with subscription price and profile setup
 - Social media feed interface (Homepage)
 - Creator profiles display
 - Post interaction buttons (like, comment, tip, bookmark)